rancher/docs/content/rancher/v2.5/en/monitoring-alerting/_index.md

 ### Next Steps

 To configure Prometheus resources from the Rancher UI, click **Apps & Marketplace > Monitoring** in the upper left corner.

+# Windows Cluster Support

+_Available as of v2.5.8_

+Monitoring v2 can now be deployed on Windows nodes.

+To be able to fully deploy Monitoring V2 for Windows, all of your Windows hosts must have a minimum wins version of v0.1.0.

+For more details on how to upgrade wins on existing Windows hosts, refer to the section on [Windows cluster support for Monitoring v2.](./windows-clusters)

 # Using Monitoring